 Prepare dehydrated fruit for your children because it’s rich in vitamins and fibre.
 Let them enjoy without feeling guilty; trick them with colourful vegetable crisps instead of the store-bought variety.
 Dry some carrots, onions, celery, leeks, peppers, and chives; grind and mix them to make a homemade tasty spice mix that doesn’t contain any preservatives or flavour enhancers.

-The many uses of the Status food dehydrator
+The many uses of the Status Fruit, Vegetable and Herb Dehydrator

 The dehydrating appliance is versatile and can also be used to make yoghurts, treats for cats and dogs, for drying nuts, and making citrus and floral decorations.
 For more ideas and suggestions read the included operation manual; we also put together a free e-book with recipes for a variety of treats you can make in the dehydrator.